rritec/Cloud-Data-Engineering/miscellaneous/SQL/stored procedure 2.md

 ```sql
 SELECT [dbo].[CalculateWorkingDays]('2024-02-01', '2024-02-07') AS working_days
 ```
-# create a stored procedure
+# Create a stored procedure
 ```sql
 CREATE or alter PROCEDURE GetEmployeeList
 AS